Interlock (engineering): Electrical

 Many people use generators to supplement power to a home or business in the event that main (municipal) power has gone offline.
 In order to safely transfer the power source from a generator (and back to the main), a safety interlock is often employed.
 The interlock consists of one or more switches that prevent both main power and generator power from powering the dwelling simultaneously.
 Without this safeguard, both power sources running at once could cause an overload condition, or generator power back-feed onto the main could cause the dangerous voltage to reach a lineman repairing the main feed far outside the building.

 An interlock device is designed to allow a generator to provide backup power in such a way that it (a) prevents main and generator power to be connected at the same time, and (b) allows circuit breakers to operate normally without interference in the event of an overload condition.
 Most interlock devices for electrical systems employ a mechanical device to manage the movement of circuit breakers.
 Some also allow for the use of padlocks to prevent someone from accidentally activating the main power system without authorization.

 Defeatable

-Interlocks prevent injuries by preventing direct contact with energized parts of electrical equipment, except by qualified personnel, who must use a tool, usually a screwdriver, to bypass the interlock.
+Interlocks prevent injuries by preventing direct contact with energized parts of electrical equipment.
+Only qualified personnel, who must use a tool (such as a screwdriver), are allowed to bypass the interlock.
 Such interlocks are called defeatable interlocks, and are specified by Underwriters Laboratory (UL) standard UL508a, and National Electrical Code (NEC) Article 409.2.
-Defeatable interlocks are allowed with electrical equipment up to 600 Volts.
+Defeatable interlocks are allowed on electrical equipment up to 600 volts.

 Security

 In high-security buildings, access control systems are sometimes set up so that ability to open one door requires another one to be closed first.
 Such setups are called a mantrap.

+Interlocks can be used as a high level entrance security.
+There are two kinds of interlocking systems for security.
+The first form of interlocking security is more mechanical.
+For example, if an individual is entering a building, there may be two sets of doors to enter from.
+As the individual enters the first door, that door will close before they enter through the second door.
+This type of interlocking security can prevent piggybacking or tailgating.
+The second form of interlocking security is electronic.
+This is in the form of detection and identification systems.
+Examples of such systems can be PIN codes, face recognition, and/or fingerprint recognition.